Originally posted Feb. 9, 2019 on Zoot580.blogspot.com

 Kizzy gave birth to “Chicken George” who became a highly respected pitter for cock-fighting, winning a great deal of money for his master.
 George eventually lost a match, in which his master placed a wager that he could not pay.
 As a consequence, George was “loaned out” as payment and taken to England for 14 years to pit cockerels for his new “master”.
 He returned to America and was granted his freedom from a previous promise made by Master Moore.
 He reunited with his family (wife Tilda, son Tom and other children and grandchildren) who all had been sold to another plantation.

 During his absence, his family endured their own hardships in the years of the civil war and the eventual emancipation of slavery.
 These troubles included the passing of Kizzy, the attempted rape of Tom’s wife, the whipping of Tom by a group of masked horsemen (who are portrayed as an early version of the Ku Klux Klan) and obligatory service (although free) to work off their debts, needing a place to live.
 George again left his family to prevent being forced back into slavery by virtue of a new law passed, revoking a former slave’s freedom if he remains in a slave state more than 60 days.
 He eventually returned years later to help his family outwit their new debtors and the mob, then ushered everyone to their new home in Tennessee.
-Land that he bought.
+Land that he bought from his winnings as a cock fighter.

 In the final scenes, before entering their new home, the caravan stops and takes in the scenery as George tells the story of Kunta Kinte, his life, journey and his teachings.
 His son Tom interrupts, sharing the African words that Kunta taught Kizzy.
 George continues, speaking loud and proudly to the spirit of his grandfather Kunta, proclaiming that “we” are finally free.
 The story closes with an overview of subsequent generations, all the way down to the story’s author, Alex Haley, who can be heard narrating it.